 Some para-rowers will benefit from using modified equipment to make it safer and easier for the athletes to row.
 The following is a summary of the types of equipment that are most often used for para-rowing in Australia and where it can be purchased.

-This list refers to the three general classifications for para-rowing – Arms Shoulders (AS), Trunk and Arms (TA) and Leg Trunk and Arms (LTA), including Intellectual Impairments (II).
+This list refers to the three general classifications for para-rowing – Arms Shoulders (PR1), Trunk and Arms (PR2) and Leg Trunk and Arms (PR3), including Intellectual Impairments (II).

 Please read the Rowing Australia Para-Rowing Competition Regulations to ensure your equipment in compliant.
 These regulations can be found in the Policies and Regulations page.